netcinematics/WEB3_DIGITAL_ID/README.md

 # DESIGN PRINCIPLEZ (codified) //work in progress

-1) "Hero to Zero, and Zero to Hero"
+> "Hero to Zero, and Zero to Hero"

 > at any moment a hero can act a villian, as at any momant, a villian can act a hero.

-2) "Identity is a WISH"
+> "Identity is a WISH"

 > I am who I say I am, and never totally, what any other SOUL sees me to be.

-3) "Self-Assigned-Identity over Social-Assigned-Identity"
+> "Self-Assigned-Identity over Social-Assigned-Identity"

 > No society, can tell a SOUL who they are, only a SOUL can WISH for itself.

-4) "Peer Identity is Flawed"
+> "Peer Identity is Flawed"

 > Peer identity is a projected-identity, and this is why it is always partially flawed.

-5) "Identity is chozen not given"
+> "Identity is chozen not given"

 > All souls, chooze IDENTITY, based on ACTZ.

-SMART-CONTRACT mechanism needs to be constantly fluid - or else become eventually flawed and obsolete.

-the entire IDENTITY-MECHANISM must be OBJECTIVE and ANONYMOUS.
-NON-STATIC and NON-ABSOLUTE
+>OBJECTIVE and ANONYMOUS.
+NON-STATIC and NON-ABSOLUTE,FLUID, SELF-ASSIGNED, SOCIAL-ASSIGNED and REVERSIBLE.

-FLUIDITY - all people change, so the system of identity must be able to change with the people.
+> FLUIDITY - all people change, so the system of identity must also change with people.

 > You never know exactly, who your true friendz are, until you need them the most, and they chooze to ACT or not ACT on your behalf.

 > Any HERO can act a ZERO, and any ZERO can rise to HERO, at any time.

-7) ACTZ are the behaviors of a person, driven by CHOICEZ.
+> ACTZ are the behaviors of a person, driven by CHOICEZ.

 > No one can deny, what any other SOUL... wishes to be.

-> Filter out BAD-ACTORZ like Mountain-Water. design IDENTITY SYSTEMS to filter out pollution like mountain-water
+> Filter out BAD-ACTORZ like social-pollutants in Mountain-Water.

+> design IDENTITY SYSTEMS to filter out pollution like mountain-water

 > One ACT is forgivable-inno-sense, while the other is distructive-intent.
 See?

-9) Identity is NON-ABSOLUTE.
-We are always on a SPECTRUM of character.
+> Identity is NON-ABSOLUTE.
+Every ACT on a SPECTRUM of character.

 > Our IDENTITY changes, depending on who validates us.

 > So BAD-ACTORZ and BAD-VALIDATORZ need to be seen and not heard.
 While GOOD-ACTORZ and GOOD-VALIDATORS need to be AMPLIFIED.
 That is how.

-USE DIDz (DIGITAL-IDENTITY-MATRIX) to specify exact behaviors to objectively assign (suspected) ACTZ.
+> USE DIDz (DIGITAL-IDENTITY-MATRIX) to specify exact behaviors to objectively (suspected) ACTZ.

-Pay careful attention to "inverzionz" (INVERTZ) because they are very confusing.
+> Pay careful attention to "inverzionz" (INVERTZ) because they are very confusing.

-FLUID SYSTEM - requires NON-IDENTITY CONCEPTZ.
+> FLUID SYSTEM - requires NON-IDENTITY CONCEPTZ.

-- STATUS TRANSPARENCY - everyone can view, and change the status of anyone. (like a vote)
+> STATUS TRANSPARENCY - everyone can view, and change the status of anyone. (like a vote)

+> Events of FULL-SOCIAL-CONCENSUS, can still be actually wrong.

-> if a system requires TRUST to be secure, it can never be totally secured.
-However, if a system does not require TRUST at all, but is instead TRUSTLESS.
-That means everything is fully transparent and can be endlessly reviewed by 3rd parties - in order to arrive at a sensible and fair - concensus.
-Even in the event of unexpective distructive behavior.
+> Systems that require TRUST to be secure, can never be totally secured.

+> TRUSTLESS means everything is transparent and can be endlessly reviewed by 3rd parties - in order to arrive at a sensible and fair concensus.

 > start simple and gradually add each branch of interaction, as needed (not before).
-So as to gradually account for the vast complexity, and do not pretent to solve a massive complexity - all at once.
+Do not pretent to solve a massive complexity - all at once.

+> confuzion is reduced by enhancement of words.
+> confuzion increased by ambiguity and cacophony - of too many words used into many disparate purposes!

+> Humanz need more tools of intelligence, and clarity, not less

-Reflect reality, don't fight it.
+> Reflect reality, don't fight it.
-> reflect the complexity, accurately, do not try to fight it.
-Like a Mountain-Stream, not a Castle-Moat.
-This is very important difference in IDENTITY_DESIGN.
+> Identity, like a Mountain-Stream purifies water, not a Castle-Moat collects contaminants.

-ACCOUNT for humanz who change over time
+> ACCOUNT for humanz who change over time
-Account for disvalidationz.
+> Account for disvalidationz.
-Account for innosense
+> Account for innosense
-Account for redemption
+> Account for redemption
-Account for groups and tribes
+> Account for groups and tribes
-Account for anonymity
+> Account for anonymity

-After people get the idea, confuzion is reduced, by enhancement of words.
-Opposite of concepts restricted by the ambiquity and cacophony - of too many words used forced into too many disparate purposes!
-Humanz get that we need more tools of intelligence, and clarity, not less!

 //work in progress